 Choosing the best veteran owned coffee company can be a difficult task and of course it’s extremely subjective.
 However, we did some research to try and find the best Veteran Owned Coffee companies currently out today.

 Coffee is one of those things that just about everyone drinks.
 This is a daily spend that if you like, can support the veteran community.
-When looking for the best veteran owned coffee company we decided to look for a few key items.
+When looking for the best veteran-owned coffee company we decided to look for a few key items.
 The first is how does that coffee company support the veteran community and give back?
-This is based on the company giving veteran jobs, donating to veteran charities and representing the veteran community in a positive light.
+This is based on the company giving veteran jobs, donating to veteran charities, and representing the veteran community in a positive light.
 Second, we looked at the quality of the coffee.
 Are these companies simply re-bagging someone else’s coffee with their label or are they actually pushing for a quality product.
-Finally we looked at price.
-At the end of the day this is a daily spend that can break the bank if you’re not careful.
-So you of course want your go to Veteran Coffee Company to be a good price.
-So without further adieu, here are our top rated veteran owned coffee companies.
+Finally, we looked at the price.
+At the end of the day, this is a daily spend that can break the bank if you’re not careful.
+So you of course want your go-to Veteran Coffee Company to be a good price.
+So without further adieu, here are our top-rated veteran-owned coffee companies.